 So, you want a house designed and you are thinking of hiring an Architect.
 That's great!
-What now?

 Well, every practice will employ their own unique process when a new residential project is started.
 In our practice, here is what you can typically expect.